 In 2017, we fenced off 1,800 square yards for cultivating vegetables, fruits and herbs to feed all of our students.
 This should bring down the costs for foodstuffs and gain independence from price fluctuations.
 As well an overrun of harvested food can be sold at local markets to achieve some additional income.

-Ghana has a very manifold vegetation and a big amount of different foodstuffs to offer.
-Rice, corn, beans, tomatoes, onions, eggplants, carrots, salad, okras, plantains, sweet potatoes, cassava, taro, pepper, yam, bananas, oranges, watermelons, mango, papaya, avocado, coconuts, peanuts, sugar cane ...
+Ghana has a diverse vegetation and a variety of different foodstuffs to offer.
+Rice, corn, beans, tomatoes, onions, eggplants, carrots, salad, okras, plantains, sweet potatoes, cassava, taro, pepper, yam, bananas, oranges, watermelons, mango, papaya, avocado, coconuts, peanuts, sugar cane etcetera.

 More pictures of our sustainable farm can be seen in our photo gallery.